lubuntu-team/manual/source/3/3.2/3.2.6/desktop_notifications.rst

 Usage
 ------
-The :guilabel:`Basic Settings` tab lets you change where Desktop notifications appear on your screen.
+The :guilabel:`Position` tab lets you change where Desktop notifications appear on your screen.
 Click the button that appears under :guilabel:`Position on screen` on the portion of your screen where you want them with the outline being your window.

 To quit the desktop notifications press the :kbd:`Escape` key or press the :guilabel:`Close` button.
 To reset your changes press the :guilabel:`Reset` button.